 With that said, after renting a car in Christchurch, I think taking your time and spending the night along the way (I recommend Waipara or Gore Bay) is the best way to make this road trip from Christchurch to Kaikoura – especially in the summer months.

+I also wanted to mention briefly about the road conditions for my fellow drivers out there!
 Due to the 2016 earthquake, which destroyed much of the town of Kaikoura and the road there, works to improve the safety of the road here continue to this day.
-Would you believe that over 200 km of road was severely damaged in and around Kaikoura during the earthquake!
-Route delays may occur on the road into Kaikoura due to roadworks, you can check the latest updates at the NZ Transport website.
+Would you believe that over 200 km (124 mi) of road was severely damaged in and around Kaikoura during the earthquake?

 Best Stops Between Christchurch and Kaikoura